DevSilv/DevSilv.github.io/_posts/2018/07/10/2018-07-10-the-things-that-every-blogging-developer.md

 - Which of all the use cases (those described by you and those not) are similar?
 Which of them are different? (these are two separate questions)
 - Why to choose this language in which of them?
 - Even if they are different, could the language play the same role in them?

-## version of this article

-this is version 4.0.0.